NVIDIA/warp/docs/quickstart.rst

 Additional Examples
 -------------------
-The ``examples`` directory contains a number of scripts that show how to implement different simulation methods using the Warp API.
+The ``examples`` directory in the Github repository contains a number of scripts that show how to implement different simulation methods using the Warp API.
 Most examples will generate USD files containing time-sampled animations in the ``examples/outputs`` directory.
 Before running examples users should